How to Make a Food Delivery App: Easy-to-Follow Guide for 2025

 Restaurant staff needs to know all their incoming orders and work with them properly.
 With this feature, they can accept orders and change the order status.

-Let restaurant owners see comments and ratings, and don’t forget about the replying option.
-Communication with a customer is essential.
+Let restaurants see comments and ratings, and don’t forget about the replying option.
+When discussing how to create a food ordering app, remember that communication with a customer is essential.

-This app should be simple, but its simplicity shouldn’t impact the smoothness of work.
-The courier should be able to use all the features on the go.
+The delivery agent app for your restaurant should be simple, but its simplicity shouldn’t impact the smoothness of work.
+The courier should be able to use all the features on the go from a mobile device.
+To achieve fast delivery, fill delivery person app with features like:

 Registration and login

-As in the case with a customer app, make authorization fast and simple.
+As with a customer app, make authorization fast and simple.
 Use different social media for authorization with Facebook SDK, Google SDK, or Sign in with Apple

 Navigation